dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 }
 ```

-This will inmediatly provide us a clue on how to exploit the binary.
-Let's examine the option 2 "Buy Weapons"
+This will immediately provide us a clue on how to exploit the binary.
+Let's examine the option 2 "Buy Weapons''

 ```c
 size_t buy()